nsagias/nsagias/README.md

 ### Hi, I'm Nick Sagias 👋

-- 🔭 I’m currently working on portfolio app for my portfolio from scratch
+- 🔭 I’m currently working on portfolio app for my portfolio
 - 🌱 I’m currently learning C# and .NET API's
 - 📫 You can reach me on Linkedin: https://www.linkedin.com/in/nick-s-2aa6ba8/
 - ⚡ Fun fact: I like dancing salsa, mambo and bachata